Do you want to see God work in a specific area of your life? First, commit your way to Him.

-Asking myself these questions helped me to realize that this very blog is one area where I’ve failed to commit my way to the Lord.
+Asking myself these questions helped me realize there are areas of my life where I’ve failed to commit my way to the Lord.
 I have prayed over it and trusted the Lord with it, but my actions reveal I have not committed my way to Him.

 Once we’ve committed our way (the evidence is in our actions) and submitted our hearts by trusting the Lord, soon we will see Him at work.
 He will act.
 And likely, He will act in bigger ways than we ever could have dreamed.

-Lord, I want to commit my __________ to You.
+I want to commit my __________ to You.
 Help me schedule time to make this a priority.
 Please show me ways to grow and discover Your leading in this area.
-Lord, I trust that You have a plan for my __________.
-I know that You love me, and I trust in Your path.
+Lord, I trust You have a plan for my __________.
+I know You love me, and I trust in Your path.
 Lord, I can’t wait to see You act.
-I’m anticipating Your work in my life and my __________ .
+I’m anticipating Your work in my life and my __________.
 Thank You for Your constant presence and desire to be involved even in this area of my life.
 Help me commit my way to You.